typelead/eta/docs/FFI.md

 ### Declaring Tag Types

-In GHCVM, you regularly have to declare tag types.
+In ETA, you regularly have to declare tag types.
 Tag types represent Java objects of a given class in Haskell and are typically wrappers for raw Java objects.

 ```haskell
 data {-# CLASS "[class-name-here]"} P = P (Object# P)